 Pain found on the inside of your thigh due to a tear in the adductor muscles or tendons.
 Often a result of a sporting injury, also known as adductor strain.
 Your sports and injury clinic can diagnose the reason for your groin pain and a sports physio will work with you to improve and reduce the pain you are in.

 Iliotibial Band (ITB) Syndrome

-OA occurs when the protective cartilage at the end of the bone starts to break down and causes pain, stiffness and swelling of the joint and leads to difficulty moving.
+OA occurs when the protective cartilage at the end of the bone starts to break down and causes hip and groin pain, stiffness and swelling of the joint and leads to difficulty moving.
 It can affect most of your joints, most commonly knees, hips, back, neck, shoulders, and fingers.
 Physiotherapy can benefit combined with OA, using treatments such as mobilisation, exercises, acupuncture etc.

 Piriformis is a deep muscle in your buttock which runs very close to your sciatic nerve and has an essential role in stabilising your lower back and pelvis.
 Due to this, it can cause localised buttock pain or sciatic symptoms.
 Piriformis syndrome responds very well to massage, stretches and acupuncture.

 Extremely responsive, professional and effective not to mention friendly.
 I have been treated by 3 of the physio professionals within the practice and the level of service covering diagnoses, recovery plan, treatment and after-care advice / exercises was spot on resulting in a timely and full recovery.
 Big thanks to Paul, Kelly and Alex.

 The Sacroiliac is a huge joint that connects your spine to your pelvis.
 It is a common cause of hip and groin pain and sciatic type symptoms.
 Sacroiliac Dysfunction must be treated well as it generally does not get better by itself.